jkranyak/Heart_Predictions_team_decisionmakers/README.md

 > [Our CDC dataset](https://www.kaggle.com/datasets/kamilpytlak/personal-key-indicators-of-heart-disease) comes from kaggle as well.
 This is a partially cleaned dataset where he author has reduced the data points from over 300 to the 40 most applicable for heart disease.
 [Here is a link to the repository of the original data and how it was cleaned](https://github.com/kamilpytlak/data-science-projects/blob/main/heart-disease-prediction/2022/notebooks/data_processing.ipynb)

-**Changes**
--Change one
-Testing the changes in forking - Can delete this line.

 **Licensing of Data**